Qubic-Hub/qubic-helper-utils/readme.md

 ## Compilation

-`npm run build` will build the index.html , and windows , mac and linux files
+`npm run build-all` will build the index.html , and windows , mac and linux files

 ## Usage